-The projects contained in the 2020-2023 TIP flow from Maximize2045 with detailed information extracted from the capital programs of state and local agencies responsible for implementing transportation projects in the region.
-Project information was provided by these agencies from the 2020-2023 portions of their respective multi-year improvement programs.5 For a surface transportation project to be eligible for inclusion in the State TIP (STIP), and thus to receive federal aid, it must first be listed in the TIP.
+The projects contained in the 2021-2024 TIP flow from Maximize2045 with detailed information extracted from the capital programs of state and local agencies responsible for implementing transportation projects in the region.
+Project information was provided by these agencies from the 2021-2024 portions of their respective multi-year improvement programs.
+For a surface transportation project to be eligible for inclusion in the State TIP (STIP), and thus to receive federal aid, it must first be listed in the TIP.

-Because the TIP must reflect regional priorities and be consistent with recommendations contained in the long-range transportation plan, it is important that a "regional voice" be expressed in the preparation of individual agencies' capital programs.
+Because the TIP must reflect regional priorities and be consistent with recommendations contained in the LRTP, it is important that a "regional voice" be expressed in the preparation of individual agencies' capital programs.
 Meetings that take place as part of the effort to produce a short-range element begin to accomplish this.
-The meetings foster a more fully coordinated project selection process for the TIP, providing for sound technical analysis early in the programming process, full discussion among local and state agencies and avoidance of unrealistic overprogramming.
+The meetings foster a more fully coordinated project selection process for the TIP, providing for sound technical analysis early in the programming process, full discussion among local and state agencies and avoidance of unrealistic over-programming.

-^{5.} A list of contributing agencies can be found in Appendix A.
+&lt;sup>7 A list of contributing agencies can be found in Appendix A.